anakinsolo/fullstackopen/part1/course-information/README.md

 # READ ME
-Exercises 1.1 and 1.2 of part 1
+exercises for course information app in part 1